 Follow-up activity: Have students draw a self-portrait that shows the strongest emotion they felt coming into school this year.

 Everyone knows that sinking feeling in the pit of their stomach at the prospect of being the newbie.
 Sarah Hartwell is scared and doesn’t want to start over at a new school.
-She just knows it will be awful!
-She reluctantly pulls herself together and heads to school, where she meets a friend who helps smooth her transition.
 Kids will love the delightful surprise ending of this sweet story!

 Follow-up activity: Have students write about a time they were scared and how their situation turned out!
 Or, have students partner with a friend and tell their stories to each other.